 The structure and format follow a typical essay writing outline.
-You begin with a great hook and a strong introduction.
-Try to pull the reader in without giving too much away, then provide them with a quick overview of the reflective topic.
-You'll then move into the real meat of the paper by describing your experiences and growth in the body of the essay.
-Round out your writing with a solid conclusion that quickly restates what you learned.
+Begin with a great hook and a strong introduction.
+Pull the reader in without giving too much away, then provide a quick overview of the reflective topic.
+Next, in the body of the essay, move into the meat of the paper by describing your experiences and growth.
+Round out your writing with a solid conclusion that concisely restates what you learned.

-This essay example is written at a high school level, reflecting on the arrival of a younger sibling.
+This essay example is written at a middle or high school level, reflecting on the arrival of a younger sibling.

 In my short life, there are many experiences that could qualify as life-changing.
-Every new experience at one time or another was a first experience.
+Every new experience was, at one time or another, the first experience.
 For good or bad, each instance changed the course that my life has taken.
 But, the most transformative experience was the birth of my youngest brother.

 There are many different experiences in life that have changed a part of me as a person.
 But, nothing so profoundly changed my views and outlook on life like the birth of my youngest brother.
 Joel's arrival was a life-altering event that caused me to see the world through new eyes.

-This reflective essay example, on the topic of creative writing itself, is what you might expect to see at the college level.
+This reflective essay example about the topic of creative writing is what you might expect to see at the college level.

-Written communication was always a skill I felt I excelled in.
-The skill to effectively communicate your thoughts and feelings through words and expressions seemed to come easily to me.
-However, I didn't realize just how much my writing was lacking until my thoughts and feelings on writing were pushed nearly to their breaking point through my creative writing course.
+I’ve always felt I excel in written communication.
+The skill of effectively communicating my thoughts and feelings through words and expressions seemed to come easily to me.
+However, I didn't realize how much my writing was lacking until my thoughts and feelings on writing were pushed nearly to their breaking point through my creative writing course.

-Going beyond the five-paragraph essay and fully exploring my feelings about a situation or action was challenging to me.
-This creative writing class pushed me to realize that there isn't a limit on words when it comes to expressing something.
-A simple action can be conveyed a million different ways, and I mastered how to explore each one to find perfection in my written words.
-I also picked up a new flexibility in my writing by opening my mind to different scopes of expression.
+Going beyond the five-paragraph essay and fully exploring my feelings about a situation or action was challenging.
+This creative writing class pushed me to realize there isn't a limit on words when it comes to expressing something.
+I can convey a simple action a million different ways, and I mastered how to explore each one to find perfection in my written words.
+I also picked up new flexibility in my writing by opening my mind to different scopes of expression.

 Half the battle in creating a great reflective paper is finding the perfect topic to write about.
-You want your topic to be something that you experienced, learned or grew from.
+Your topic should be something that you experienced, learned, or grew from.
 It could also be a topic that requires you to think more deeply about a place or book.